History of anthracite coal mining in Pennsylvania: Lehigh Canal

-Joseph White and Erskine Hazard founded the Lehigh Navigation Company in 1818.
+Josiah White and Erskine Hazard founded the Lehigh Navigation Company in 1818.
 They wanted to use rivers to more efficiently transport anthracite coal.
 After they were declined a charter to the Schuylkill River, they tried to receive a charter for the Lehigh River.
 The Lehigh River was located near the Summit Hill Mine, which was mined and operated by the Lehigh Coal Mine Company.
-Joseph White and Erskine Hazard made a partnership between their company and the Lehigh Coal Mine Company to form the Lehigh Coal & Navigation Company, which was incorporated in 1822.
+Josiah White and Erskine Hazard made a partnership between their company and the Lehigh Coal Mine Company to form the Lehigh Coal & Navigation Company, which was incorporated in 1822.
 They received a charter from the Pennsylvania legislature giving them the right to improve navigation on the Lehigh River, which effectively granted them a monopoly over the Lehigh.
 White and Hazard ordered the construction of a roadway to link the Summit Hill Mine and the Lehigh River, and then ordered the building of a canal.
 By 1840, over 250,000 tons of anthracite mined from the region annually reached Philadelphia through White and Hazard's Lehigh River system.

 Schuylkill Canal

 A group of Germans wanted to seek the rights to the Schuylkill River.
 They received a charter in 1815 to incorporate the Schuylkill Navigation Company, which would have control over the Schuylkill River.
-After receiving investors the Schuylkill Navigation Company was able to finance a 108-mile long river and canal system that connected the Pottsville area to Philadelphia that opened in 1825.
+After receiving investors, the Schuylkill Navigation Company was able to finance a 108-mile long river and canal system that connected the Pottsville area to Philadelphia that opened in 1825.
 By the early 1840s, some 500,000 tons of anthracite coal was being transported annually to Philadelphia using the Schuylkill River.

 Delaware & Hudson Canal

-The Wurts brothers, William and Maurice, owned coalfields in the northeastern Pennsylvania anthracite region, but found an unresponsive market in Philadelphia, which was receiving coal from the Schuylkill and Lehigh routes.
-They saw business potential in finding a connection route between anthracite fields and the New York City market, and so they had the Delaware and Hudson Canal Company incorporated in 1823.
-The D&H Company built a canal system across parts of the Delaware and Hudson Rivers that stretched from Honesdale, PA to Rondout, NY, which was completed in 1828.
+The Wurts brothers, William and Maurice, owned coalfields in the Northeastern Pennsylvania anthracite region, but found an unresponsive market in Philadelphia, which was receiving coal from the Schuylkill and Lehigh routes.
+They saw business potential in finding a connection route between anthracite fields and the New York City market, so they had the Delaware and Hudson Canal Company incorporated in 1823.
+The D&H Company built a canal system across parts of the Delaware and Hudson Rivers that stretched from Honesdale, Pennsylvania to Rondout, New York, which was completed in 1828.